47lining/nucleator-core-apache/README.md

-Nucleator Rsandbox
+Nucleator Apache
 ==================

-Nucleator Rsandbox is a Nucleator stackset that provisions and configures a new general purpose development node with additions to support analytics in R.
+Nucleator Apache is a Nucleator stackset that provisions and configures a new singleton Apache instance in the specified Nucleator Cage.

-Rsandbox is a Nucleator Enterprise Stackset.
-It is licensed by 47Lining independently from the Nucleator Core Stacksets.

-Rsandbox supports interactive development environemnts that benefit from remote graphical support.

-Rsandbox includes installation of R for local use within your AWS, often with high bandwidth connectivity to a Redshift Cluster residing in the same Nucleator Cage and AWS VPC.
+The apache instance is not autoscaling.
+The stackset is intended as a template for development and deployment of ad-hoc instances within Nucleator Cages that you would like to mantain using infrastructure-as-code.

 To see the full list of supported options, use the command:

-> nucleator rsandbox --help
+> nucleator apache --help